Tutorials Tonight

 console.log(arr);

 In general, the spread operator is used to expand the elements of an array into a list of arguments.
-But we can use it to add elements to the array.
+But you can also use it to add elements to the array.

 Spread the array in a square bracket and add the object as the next argument.